pseudomuto/pseudomuto.github.io-source/content/blog/2018-01-clean-sql-transactions-in-golang.md

 {{< gist pseudomuto 0900a7a3605470760579752fcf0fc2b7 "main_3.go" >}}

-This seems much easier to read, and is certainly easy to replicate across your application.
-I'm definitely interested in opinions, so please leave a comment if you've got one!
+This seems much easier to read, and is certainly simple to replicate across your application.
+Obviously, this doesn't cover every possible scenario, but putting something _like_ this in place can really make your application's code nicer to read and ensure that you're handling error cases consistently.

+I'm definitely interested in
+opinions, so please leave a comment if you've got one!